 In Australia or New Zealand, coconut ingredients are not available for skin prick testing.
 At present no individual coconut allergen is available for blood allergy testing either.
 If you have issues about the risk of allergic typical reactions to other foods.

 Coconut allergy is usually recognized by a medical doctor (allergist).
-After a complete medical history, physical test, and food allergen testing.
+After a complete medical history, physical test, patch testing, and food allergen testing.
 The allergist confirms whether a person is allergic to a specific allergen or not.

 Coconut Allergy Treatment